We are asking all customers to wear a face covering and practice appropriate social distancing.

-We appreciate your understanding of the necessary changes during this challenging time and we hope all of our customers and community partners experience a safe and uneventful pandemic.
+We appreciate your understanding of the necessary changes during this challenging time.

 Helping People Rebuild Their Lives

 The Building Foundations program provides needed items for those families and individuals who are living at or below 175% of Federal Poverty Guidelines.
-They may apply through the Kennebec Valley Community Action Program (KVCAP) and can receive up to $200 (subject to change) worth of needed items.
+They may apply through the Kennebec Valley Community Action Program (KVCAP) or the Salvation Army and can receive up to $200 (subject to change) worth of needed items.
 Building Foundations is a collaborative venture by Waterville Area Habitat for Humanity, Kennebec Valley Community Action Program and the Greater Waterville Poverty Action Coalition.
-Call (207) 859-1630 to apply.
+Call KVCAP at (207) 859-1630 to apply.

 How can I apply for a Building Foundations voucher?